jondubois/cachemere/README.md

 	- Allows you to specify an optional preprocessor provider.
 If no prep provider is set, then Cachemere will not preprocess any of your files' contents before caching them.
 	- **Parameters**
 		- `Function`: A function which takes a URL as argument and returns a preprocessor function which will be used by Cachemere to preprocess that file's content.
 To skip preprocessing for a particular URL, this function should return null.
-		A preprocessor function is in the form function(resourceData, callback) - Where resourceData is an object with a url, path and content property.
+		A preprocessor function is in the form function(resourceData) - Where resourceData is an object with a url, path and content property.
 The content represent's the files content as a Buffer.
-The preprocessor function can send back its output (string or Buffer) synchronously or asynchronously -
+The preprocessor function can return either a string or a Buffer.
-		To return the result synchronously, just use the return statement, otherwise, for asynchronous processing, you can pass it to the callback(err, content) function - Just chose one OR the other NOT BOTH.
-		The returned/passed value will be cached as the file's preprocessed content.
+		The returned value will be cached as the file's preprocessed content.

 	**Example:**